 DTU Wind Energy is a globally leading department for wind energy with scientific and engineering competences to the highest international level.
 We are a truly unique university department, being mission driven as opposed to the typical discipline oriented university departments.

-I am very proud to be part of one of the top 10 universities in the world for Energy Science and Engineering (for second time in a row in 2017)!
+I am very proud to be part of one of the top 10 universities in the world for Energy Science and Engineering!

 I have been in wind energy research since 1998, starting with my PhD thesis “Contributions to the synthesis of control strategies for renewable energies systems with hybrid structures” (in Romanian) defended at the “Dunarea de Jos” University of Galati, Romania, in which I applied advanced non-linear control techniques such as feedback linearization and QFT for off-grid wind turbine control.
 The thesis also included a part on LQ optimal control for a wind-diesel system.